Woke, Awake, Aware or Sleeping?

 We know that in the Third World, many people suffer from a lack of basic necessities, i.e., sanitation, potable water, food, shelter, safety, and access to basic medical care.
 Most people are just trying to survive in desperate circumstances.
 When we go to one of these countries, we are shocked by the conditions that people are living in; that’s what characterizes the Third World.

-When we are stressing over consumer decisions, it would do us well to change our perspective and ask ourselves what kind of a problem are we dealing with…First World or Third World?
+When we are stressing over consumer decisions, it would do us well to change our perspective and ask ourselves what kind of problem are we dealing with…First World or Third World?
 If it is a First World problem, let’s take a few moments, breathe and take stock.
-Usually, we are not facing issues of survivability, we are facing issues of desirability.
+Usually, we are not facing issues of survivability; we are facing issues of desirability.
 If that is the case, let’s lower the temperature in the room and get a grip.
-Yes, we will have to make a decision but it will be one born of choice not of necessity.
+Yes, we will have to make a decision, but it will be one born of choice, not of necessity.
 That knowledge alone should give us a sense of peace.

 What kind of problems are you dealing with today…First World or Third World?